Atlanta-Fulton County Stadium

 Ivan the Wonderful.

 For decades, talk of building a top-line sports facility in Atlanta was just that: Talk.
 The best the city could vouch for in terms of pro sports was the minor league Atlanta Crackers, whose popularity peaked in the immediate postwar years, once drawing as many as 400,000 fans.
-It was a telltale sign that Atlanta could support a major league team; the problem was, any major league would be loathe to support a team in a city and state that still separated blacks from whites.
+It was a telltale sign that Atlanta could support a major league team; the problem was, any major league would be loath to support a team in a city and state that still separated blacks from whites.
 It ultimately doomed the Crackers, whose momentum was snuffed out in the dying (and whites-only) Southern Association, as well as a chance for Atlanta to become a charter member of the American Football League in 1960, edged out as an eighth franchise by Oakland.

 Racial policy didn’t hold back local dreamers who set about trying to build a much larger, more modern stadium as opposed to aging Ponce De Leon Park, the longtime home of the Crackers.
 In the late 1950s, as Atlanta began to become more prominently mentioned as a landing spot for a relocated or expanded major league franchise, there were a handful of stadium proposals, all of which died almost as soon as they were born—including a $10 million facility seating up to 75,000 in neighboring Cobb County, where the Braves would eventually wind up 60 years later.